AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson3.rst

 nodes being connected.
 This is relevant if you want one of the segments to rotate about some skewed axis.

-.. warning:: **Important note:** According to default settings, the first of the two
+.. caution:: The first of the two
-    nodes declared in the joint (in this case GroundNode) becomes the default reference frame for the joint.
+    nodes declared in the joint (in this case ``GroundNode``) becomes the default reference frame for the joint.
 When directly accessing the post-simulation values of constraint reaction forces etc., you must remember to interpret them in the joint’s default reference frame.